 - launder slipcovers of furniture where pets nap or otherwise spend time at least once a week

 - use diatomaceous earth or other natural anti-flea treatments in and around the home

 These methods can be an effective way to keep flea populations under control in your living space.
 For many homeowners with pets, however, a flea infestation can quickly grow too large in scope to be dealt with properly on their own.

 ABC Is The Answer To Your Flea Problems

-Fleas are a nuisance, and a flea infestation can become a serious problem.
+Fleas are a nuisance, and flea infestation can become a severe problem.
 Fortunately, ABC Home & Commercial Services is here to help.
-Our experienced pest control experts will develop a customized approach to treating your flea problem from all angles, including removing the insects safely from your pet as well as from your indoor and outdoor living spaces.
-We’ll take the problem off your hands so you can get back to enjoying your home, your yard and your furry friends as soon as possible, worry-free.
+Our experienced pest control experts will develop a customized approach to treating your flea problem from all angles, including safely removing insects from your pet and your indoor and outdoor living spaces.
+We’ll take the problem off your hands so you can return to enjoying your home, yard, and furry friends as soon as possible, worry-free.